 I’ll never forget Tuesday, April 1, 2014.
-It was on this day that I interviewed Noam Chomsky at his MIT office in Cambridge, MA.
+I interviewed Noam Chomsky at his MIT office in Cambridge, MA.
 The interview took place at 12:00 pm.
-We talked about education, democracy, and the news media, which was published here.
+We talked about education, democracy, and the news media, which was published in the journal Critical Education.

 I often get asked, “How’d you get to interview Noam Chomsky?”
 That’s a great question!
 And, up until now, the only person who knew was my dear friend Emily.

 To provide a brief background, I was a first year doctoral student, and I was interested in the relationship between education and the news media in terms of policy and pedagogy.
 That is, what role do the media play in education policy?
 And, how are the media educational in itself?
 That is, the media provide a daily stream of curriculum to the public, helping them learn about issues in the world beyond their personal experiences.
 With this in mind, I first emailed Noam Chomsky on Friday, January 10, 2014 at 7:50 pm.
 Professor Chomsky responded 56 minutes later, writing:

 Nevertheless, I persisted.
 I emailed him back on Tuesday, January 14, 2014 at 2:44 pm, writing “Perhaps maybe this summer. ” And, at 8:33 pm, he replied: